skeller88/SF-Food-Truck-Finder-Python/README.md

 - I didn't have that much experience with MongoDB and wanted to get more experience with it :).

 # Development
-Run `npm install` for dependencies, `npm start` to start the express server, `mongod` to start the mongodb server, `node bin/getAPIData` to populate the local database, and `npm test` to run tests.
+Set up your virtual environment.
+Then run `pip install -r requirements.txt` for dependencies, `python run.py` to start the Flask server, `mongod` to start the mongodb server, `python get_api_data.py` to populate the local database, and `nosetests` to run tests.

 # Next steps for app